-Rheumatoid arthritis can be a disfiguring condition… The treatment often involves some of our most toxic drugs—steroids, chemotherapy agents, thalidomide.
-We’ve known for 10 years that meat consumption may play a major role, based on this kind of data, where it appears the more meat populations eat, the higher their prevalence of the disease, and so eating vegetarian may reduce our chances of getting rheumatoid arthritis, but once you already have it, does it matter what you eat?
+Rheumatoid arthritis can be a disfiguring condition.
+The treatment often involves some of our most toxic drugs—steroids, chemotherapy agents, thalidomide.
+We’ve known for ten years that meat consumption may play a major role, based on this kind of data, where it appears the more meat populations eat, the higher their prevalence of the disease.
+And so, eating vegetarian may reduce our chances of getting rheumatoid arthritis.
+But once you already have it, does it matter what you eat?

 Vegetarian diets can be used to successfully treat rheumatoid arthritis: fact for fiction?
 Fact; nearly every study ever published on the matter has shown that vegetarian diets can indeed be used to successfully treat the disease.
-Some tested vegetarian diets with or without fasting, some tested vegan diets, some used raw vegan diets, some used gluten-free raw vegan diets.
+Some tested vegetarian diets with or without fasting; some tested vegan diets; some tested raw vegan diets; some even used gluten-free raw vegan diets.
 The one thing they all shared in common was that they were all vegetarian, and that they all worked.

 When susceptible people put all these foreign animal proteins in their body, one of two things may happen.
-When we nibble on the cartilage at the end of a chicken’s leg, our immune system may react to these foreign cartilage proteins by producing anticartilage antibodies that may get confused and start attacking our own cartilage.
-That’s what they mean by the meat-induced joint attack.
-The other possibility is that even if there is no cross-reactivity confusion, the immune complexes formed by the meat proteins and our antibodies may migrate into our joints and trigger inflammation that way.
+When we nibble on the cartilage at the end of a chicken’s leg, our immune system may react to these foreign cartilage proteins by producing anti-cartilage antibodies that may get confused, and start attacking our own cartilage.
+That’s what they mean by meat-induced joint attack.
+The other possibility is that even if there are no cross-reactivity confusions, the immune complexes formed by the meat proteins and our antibodies may migrate into our joints and trigger inflammation that way.